DamirMoore/UIKit/README.md

 I modify and add functionality to UIKit.

 Changes:
 1. Get rid of all the text-transform:uppercase css rules.
-Having all uppercase words is usually bad UI practice.
+Having all uppercase words is usually bad UX design practice.

 Upcomming Changes: